JYouness/jasonlewis.me/articles/laravel-4-how-to-use-packages.md

     }

+Lastly we need to set the new dependency in the `composer.json` file in the `require` key.

+    "illuminate/view": "4.0.x"

+Notice that we're depending on only this component and not `illuminate/foundation` or `laravel/framework`.
+I **strongly** recommend you avoid depending on the entire framework for any package (where possible).
+Even when you're package is going to be tailored for Laravel itself I'm urging you all to avoid depending on the entire framework.

+Now, back on track.
 To generate the report we calculate the total execution time and return a view with an array of bound data.
 Here's what our `report.blade.php` view file looks like.

     // File: workbench/solitude/profiler/src/views/report.blade.php